A. N. M. Bashir Ullah: Career

-Hejoined the judicial branch of Bangladesh Civil Service on 1 December 1981 as an munsif.
-On 21 October 1997, he was promoted to District and Sessions Judge.
+Hejoined the judicial branch of Bangladesh Civil Service on 1 December 1981 as a munsif.
+On 21 October 1997, he was promoted to district and sessions judge.

 In March 2006, Sylhet District and Sessions Judge Ullah sentenced Jamaat-ul-Mujahideen Bangladesh member to death for the bomb attack on Biplob Goswami, a judge of the speedy trial tribunal in Sylhet.
-He as Chittagong District and Sessions Judge sentenced 12 to life imprisonment on 20 November 2006 over the murder of Abdus Sobhan on 30 October 1991.
+He as Chittagong district and sessions judge sentenced 12 to life imprisonment on 20 November 2006 over the murder of Abdus Sobhan on 30 October 1991.

-In June 2008, he, then Chittagong Metropolitan Sessions Judge, heard an extortion case against Abu Saleh Mohammed Mofazzal Hoque, former assistant commissioner of Chittagong Metropolitan Police and two other police officers.
+In June 2008, he, then Chittagong metropolitan sessions judge, heard an extortion case against Abu Saleh Mohammed Mofazzal Hoque, former assistant commissioner of Chittagong Metropolitan Police and two other police officers.

 He ordered the return of the passport of Badruddoza Chowdhury Momen, chairman of BD Foods Limited, after it was seized following his arrest in case over smuggling heroin to the United Kingdom.
-In May 2009, Justices MA Wahhab Mian and Marzi-ul Huq warned him, then the Dhaka Metropolitan Sessions Judge, about his disparaging comments regarding a verdict of the High Court.
+In May 2009, Justices MA Wahhab Mian and Marzi-ul Huq warned him, then the Dhaka metropolitan sessions judge, about his disparaging comments regarding a verdict of the High Court.
 He granted bail to Anwar Hossain Manju, chairman of Jatiya Party, in a case over possession of alcohol.
 He did not grant bail to a suspect who had secured it from the High Court.
 He apologized for his comments.
 He sentenced sub inspector Mainul Ahsan to two years jail in a corruption case.
 On 19 July, Ullah sentenced Dr Afzal Hossain Raj, son of Justice Fazlul Haque, after the Anti-Corruption Commission sued him.
-He summoned former Prime Minister Khaleda Zia in the Zia Orphanage case in August.
+He summoned former prime minister Khaleda Zia in the Zia Orphanage case in August.
 He had also summoned Tarique Rahman.
 He issued an arrest warrant against Gayeswar Chandra Roy in a case filed by the Anti-Corruption Commission.
 In September he adjourned the hearing against Giausuddin Al Mamun and transferred the case to the Special Judge's Court-2 in October.
 In October, he sent the managing director of Rid Pharmaceuticals Limited to jail after refusing his bail petition in case over producing toxic medicine resulting in the death of 28 children.
 He heard the 2004 Dhaka grenade attack case and extended the deadline for the Criminal Investigation Department to complete their investigation.
 He heard the trial of 2001 Ramna Batamul bombings.